 The final cost of a potassium test can involve several components including charges for office visits, technician fees for taking your sample, and/or charges for laboratory evaluation.

-Your insurance company may pay for some or all of these costs if your potassium test is prescribed by your doctor.
+Your insurance company may pay for some or all of these costs if your doctor prescribes your potassium test.
 For the most definitive information about likely costs, talk with your doctor’s office and medical insurance company.

 Taking a Potassium Test

 Blood tests are the most common type of potassium test.
-For this test, a blood sample is taken in a medical lab, hospital, or doctor’s office.
+A blood sample is taken in a medical lab, hospital, or doctor’s office for this test.

-For a urine potassium test, you may provide a one-time sample at a medical office or lab, or you may be asked to do a 24-hour sample in which you collect all of the urine you produce over the course of a day in special containers.
+For a urine potassium test, you may provide a one-time sample at a medical office or lab, or you may be asked to do a 24-hour sample in which you collect all of the urine you produce over a day in special containers.

 Before the test

 If you are having a blood test for potassium alone, you usually will not have to follow any special preparation for the test.
-However, if you are having potassium tested as part of a panel test like a basic or comprehensive metabolic panel, you may need to fast for 8-12 hours beforehand.
-For this reason, you should check with your doctor about whether you can eat and drink before the blood draw.
+Yet if you have potassium tested as part of a panel test like a basic or comprehensive metabolic panel, you may need to fast for 8 to 12 hours beforehand.
+Check with your doctor whether you can eat and drink before the blood draw.

 For either a blood or urine test, you may need to temporarily stop taking certain medications beforehand.
-Some prescription or over-the-counter drugs as well as some dietary supplements can affect potassium levels.
+Some prescription or over-the-counter drugs and some dietary supplements can affect potassium levels.
 Your doctor can tell you whether you need to adjust your normal medications prior to your test.